 University of Waikato

-University of Waikato will receive $13 million (GST exclusive) over 7 years for the data science programme “Time-Evolving Data Science / Artificial Intelligence for Advanced Open Environmental Science”.
-On this page is the public statement from our contract with University of Waikato.
+University of Waikato is receiving $13 million over 7 years to deliver the Data Science programme “Time-Evolving Data Science / Artificial Intelligence for Advanced Open Environmental Science”.
+The following is the public statement for this programme from our contract with University of Waikato.

 Data are essential to research, understand, set policy for and manage New Zealand’s environment, but environmental data presents many challenges that require new data science methods to overcome them, and a substantial increase in the capability of environmental researchers, governors and managers to use data science in their work.
 This programme will develop those new methods and build the required capability.